 We recognize that a sustainable future depends on an engaged and informed youth.
 We offer our properties, projects and staff expertise to schools and other organizations, partnering to cultivate our youth as conservationists.
 WPC Education Partnerships in Action offers a glimpse into some of those collaborations.

 To learn more about potential educational partnerships, please contact Danielle Forchette, WPC education coordinator, at email@example.com.

 Fallingwater is a house designed in 1935 by renowned American architect Frank Lloyd Wright.
 The house was designed as a private residence and weekend home for the Kaufmann family of Pittsburgh and is one of Wright’s most widely acclaimed works and best exemplifies his philosophy of organic architecture: the harmonious union of art and nature.
 Today, Fallingwater inspires students, scholars and artists during architectural tours, Learning through Architecture school programs, residency programs at the Fallingwater Institute and continuing education opportunities for adults.

 WPC Education Partnerships In Action

-The Conservancy works closely with teachers and partner organizations to fill specific curriculum needs for their students.
-Whether we lead a nature walk, attend a club or lead an activity at a summer camp, we love bringing students closer to nature.
+The Conservancy works closely with teachers and partner organizations to fill specific needs for their students.
+Whether we lead a nature walk, attend a club or facilitate a scientific investigation at a summer camp, we love bringing students closer to nature.
 Here are some examples of our education partnership work.

 Nature provides invaluable learning experiences to children.
 Learning in an “outdoor classroom,” such as the school garden or your own backyard, offers many opportunities for students to explore, discover, observe and directly experience their surroundings.

-Let us know if your students enjoyed their experience with a particular activity!
-Share your story or photos.
+Let us know about your experience with a particular activity!

 Bird Habitat Scavenger Hunt